Discovering foods: A whole new world!

 Should I introduced allergens at 4 months of age?

-Earlier is not better either!
-Currently the recommendation and the evidence we have from research on peanut allergy support the introduction of solid foods, including allergens, around 6 months of age.
-At that time, baby is physiologically ready, needs iron-rich foods, can slowly be exposed to various textures and flavours, and can benefit from ingesting regularly allergens to maintenance tolerance.
+Currently the recommendation and the evidence we have from research on peanut allergy support the introduction of solid foods, including allergens, around 6 months of age, but not before 4 months, and to follow the sign of readiness for food.
+That last part is important; parents should be guided by their own baby’s sign of readiness to introduce solids.
+At that time, baby is physiologically ready, needs iron-rich foods, need to be expose to common allergens, can slowly be exposed to various textures and flavours, and can ingest allergens regularly to maintenance tolerance to these foods.

-Introduce allergens to your baby at 6 months of age, not before, not after.
+Introduce allergens to your baby at around 6 months of age, not before 4 months and follow baby’s signs of readiness to food.

 How to introduce potential allergens?